mponkin/fading_edge_scrollview/README.md

 # fading_edge_scrollview

-Package providing FadingEdgeScrollView which allows you to build scroll views with fading edges
+Package providing FadingEdgeScrollView which allows you to build scrollable views with fading edges

 ## Usage